WebAssembly/esm-integration/proposals/esm-integration/README.md

 In many cases, the source phase import can replace instantiate streaming workflows, allowing for better compatibility with JS tools when it is fully supported.

-In addition, for dynamically loaded Wasm modules, `import()` and `import.source()` can be used to obtain this in a way that integrates with the security policy (and CSP in browsers) of the module system.
+In addition, for dynamically loaded Wasm modules, `import()` and `import.source()` can be used to obtain these in a way that integrates with the security policy of the module system (and CSP in browsers).

-If custom compilation options are needed or if custom streams need to be provided then the JS and Web APIs can provide a useful fallback.
+If custom compilation options are needed or if custom streams need to be provided then the JS and Web APIs can provide a useful fallback, where instantiateStreaming and compileStreaming are the preferred direct APIs to use.

 ### Where is the specification for this proposal?